tylervalentine/Kovacs-Little-Valentine-Final-Minecraft-Server/README.md

 To start the Minecraft server using AWS:
 ```
-  1. Login into your AWS Account
+  1. Login into your AWS Account.
-  2. Create a instance using Ubuntu
+  2. Create a instance using Ubuntu.
-  3. Add a new firewall rule to run port 25565 in the Networking table
+  3. Add a new firewall rule to run port 25565 in the Networking tab.
-  4. Connect using SSH
+  4. Connect using SSH.
 ```
   Type these commands:
   ```